RoboArmGS: High-Quality Robotic Arm Splatting via B\'ezier Curve Refinement: Methodology

 \paragraph{Rendering Loss.} The primary supervision signal is a rendering loss comparing the rendered images with ground truth frames.
 Following standard practice~\citep{kerbl20233d}, we use a combination of an L1 photometric loss and a D-SSIM term:

-\paragraph{Geometric Regularization.} To ensure the optimized Gaussians remain geometrically plausible and well-aligned with their parent faces, we adopt two regularization terms inspired by GaussianAvatars~\citep{qian2024gaussianavatars}.
-We penalize the local position offset $\mu_j$ and scale $s_j$ if they exceed the thresholds, preventing primitive drifting and visual jittering during animation:
+\paragraph{Geometric Regularization.} To enforce the topological constraints of SGB module and ensure Gaussians remain well-aligned with their parent mesh faces, we adopt two regularization terms inspired by~\citep{qian2024gaussianavatars}.
+We penalize the local position offset $\mu_j$ and scale $s_j$ if they exceed predefined thresholds, preventing primitives from detaching from the rigid structure or exhibiting visual jitter:

 \paragraph{Bézier Velocity Regularization.} To enforce that the corrective motions learned by our BMR module are temporally smooth, we regularize the squared L2 norm of the learnable Bézier curve's instantaneous velocity, $\mathbf{v}(t)$.
 We approximate this velocity using a numerically stable central difference scheme, and define the loss as: